zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/spoton.md

 accessories such as masks, hats, headdresses, or by temperature fluctuations in the form of hot and cold objects such as drinks.
 It has a ±0.3-0.5°C accuracy within a 1.5-2m range and can also detect if an individual is not wearing a mask with up to 80% accuracy at optimal lighting conditions without back lightings.

+### How Do You Use SPOTON?

+**Step 1- Set Up Hardware**

+Mount SPOTON securely onto a laptop or tripod at a height of 1.6 to 1.8 meters from the ground.

+Place the thermal scanner at desired location.
+Face the laptop or tripod mounted with SPOTON at a passageway leading towards the thermal scanner.
+Direct visitors towards SPOTON by cordoning off open areas.
+After which connect the RGB-Depth camera and infrared camera to the laptop with their respective cables.

+**Step 2 – Software Installation**

+Download the SPOTON file on the laptop for installation.

+**Step 3 – Temperature Calibration**

+Ensure that the temperature calibration is accurate through the SPOTON software.

+**Step 4 – Set Up Alerts**

+Set up the alerts to ensure that whenever a high temperature is detected, the alarm will sound.
+Users can also set up email alerts through the software.

+### Success Stories

+**Nomination Day**

+GovTech successfully deployed SPOTON across nine nomination centres on Nomination Day of Singapore’s 2020 General Election.
+The Election Department (ELD) selected SPOTON because of its ability to be deployed in both indoor and outdoor conditions.

+**Changi Exhibition Centre (CEC) community isolation facility**

+SPOTON was deployed in the CEC community isolation facility during the COVID-19 pandemic in 2020, for mass staff thermal scanning at the guard house area.
+SPOTON was selected as it is quick to detect fever cases in shaded outdoor environments like CEC’s.

+**OECD OPSI Global Trends 2020 report on “Embracing Innovation in Government”**

+In recognition of SPOTON’s innovation, OECD featured SPOTON in its [2020 report](https://trends.oecd-opsi.org/trend-reports/innovative-covid-19-solutions/#rapid-acceleration-of-digital-innovation-and-transformation ':target=_blank') on Embracing Innovation in Government.

+### Getting Started

+GovTech has licensed the SPOTON software to four Singapore-based distributors.
+The approved distributors are:

+- Extraordinary People Ltd
+- ADERA Global Pte Ltd
+- Scanmed Technology (S) Pte Ltd
+- SmartScan Machine Pte Ltd

+For more information, you can refer to our press release.
+If you have purchased the SPOTON thermal scanner from the above distributers, download a copy of the [Terms of Use (TOU)](https://www.developer.tech.gov.sg/assets/files/SPOTON%20Licence%20(v8)(clean)_7%20Aug%202020.pdf ':target=_blank') and
+[Privacy Policy (PP)](https://www.developer.tech.gov.sg/assets/files/Privacy%20Policy%20v%202.9_EPL%20(Final).pdf ':target=_blank') before proceeding to use the SPOTON 1.0 software.

+For technical support and queries, you may contact the distributor(s) directly.

+### Contact Information

+For more information on SPOTON, you may contact <sensors@tech.gov.sg>.